Carousel (musical): Tryouts

 Like most of the pair's works, Carousel contains a lengthy ballet, "Billy Makes a Journey", in the second act, as Billy looks down to the Earth from "Up There" and observes his daughter.
 In the original production the ballet was choreographed by de Mille.
 It began with Billy looking down from heaven at his wife in labor, with the village women gathered for a "birthing".
 The ballet involved every character in the play, some of whom spoke lines of dialogue, and contained a number of subplots.
 The focus was on Louise, played by Bambi Linn, who at first almost soars in her dance, expressing the innocence of childhood.
 She is teased and mocked by her schoolmates, and Louise becomes attracted to the rough carnival people, who symbolize Billy's world.
 A youth from the carnival attempts to seduce Louise, as she discovers her own sexuality, but he decides she is more girl than woman, and he leaves her.
 After Julie comforts her, Louise goes to a children's party, where she is shunned.
 The carnival people reappear and form a ring around the children's party, with Louise lost between the two groups.
 At the end, the performers form a huge carousel with their bodies.

-The play opened for tryouts in New Haven, Connecticut on March 22, 1945.
+The play opened for tryouts at the Shubert Theater in New Haven, Connecticut, on March 22, 1945.
 The first act was well-received; the second act was not.
 Casto recalled that the second act finished about 1:30 a.m.
 The staff immediately sat down for a two-hour conference.
 Five scenes, half the ballet, and two songs were cut from the show as the result.
 John Fearnley commented, "Now I see why these people have hits.
 I never witnessed anything so brisk and brave in my life."
 De Mille said of this conference, "not three minutes had been wasted pleading for something cherished.
 Nor was there any idle joking. ...
 We cut and cut and cut and then we went to bed."
 By the time the company left New Haven, de Mille's ballet was down to forty minutes.